-How does a change in the way we interact with data change the organization?
+How does a change in how we interact with data change the organization?

-Now for the interesting part.
-Because the modern enterprise is so data-driven and data-centric, in an ideal system every change in the way data is used or interacted with will change the structure of the people organization around it.
+Now for the exciting part.
+Because the modern enterprise is so data-driven and data-centric, in an ideal system, every change in how data is used or interacted with will change the structure of the people organization around it.

 Consider the concept of a “Business Transformation” for a moment.
-At recent conferences I’ve heard much discussion of the “Evolution” and “Transformation” of a business, but ultimately it came down to two simple paths; changing the data and changing the people.
-At o9 Solutions we have the perspective that no information system or deck of consulting slides will solve your problem, but with the careful application of the two in concert impressive value can be achieved.
+At recent conferences, I’ve heard many discussions of the “Evolution” and “Transformation” of a business, but ultimately it came down to two simple paths; changing the data and changing the people.
+At o9 Solutions, we have the perspective that no information system or deck of consulting slides will solve your problem.
+Still, outstanding value can be achieved with the careful application of the two in concert.

 The genesis of most business transformations is simple.
 An executive in one part of the organization champions an initiative to make a change.

 Historically Supply Chain, Finance, or Sales have taken the lead, but it can start anywhere.
-This executive hears bottom-up feedback about a process that’s not working, or is informed that by measuring the business in a different way there’s value to be achieved, or simply a better technology comes along which improves interaction with the data.
-In various forms the organization audits itself in preparation for the change by cataloguing systems, processes, and people, then engages with the appropriate third-party support to enable the change to occur.
+This executive hears bottom-up feedback about a process that’s not working or is informed that by measuring the business differently, there’s value to be achieved or simply a better technology that improves interaction with the data.
+In various forms, the organization audits itself in preparation for the change by cataloging systems, processes, and people, then engages with the appropriate third-party support to enable the change.

-Over the course of transformation, companies take stock of what data is meaningful, and why.
-Teams dig into their processes and decide which is adding value, and where the inefficiencies lie.
+Throughout transformation, companies take stock of what data is meaningful and why.
+Teams dig into their processes and decide which adds value and where the inefficiencies lie.
 Ultimately a decision is made about what the future state will be, and the change begins.
 Here is where the rubber meets the road for the organization.

-In the case of integrated planning, organizations are having to accept an unprecedented level of complexity, interconnectedness, and visibility.
-In most cases, jobs get easier.
-The move from spreadsheets to planning and forecasting systems, for example, significantly reduces the manual labor of creating a plan and increases the expectation of success and accuracy.
+In the case of integrated planning, organizations have to accept an unprecedented level of complexity, interconnectedness, and visibility.
+In most cases, jobs get more accessible.
+For example, the move from spreadsheets to planning and forecasting systems significantly reduces the manual labor of creating a plan and increases the expectation of success and accuracy.
 Executives will have better visibility into the real-time status of their responsibilities and can assign tasks accordingly.

-However, this transformation can be stressful for teams who are being asked to interact with departments they’ve never worked with before, and being held responsible to common goals across traditionally siloed business functions.
-IT will have to learn new interconnections between systems, and release the carefully safeguarded data to increasingly more users.
-Executives may find themselves leading different, more diverse teams which serve multiple purposes.
-Each employee will be held increasingly more responsible to understand not only their role, but their piece in the great machine of the modern enterprise.
+However, this transformation can be stressful for teams being asked to interact with departments they’ve never worked with before and being held responsible for common goals across traditionally siloed business functions.
+IT will have to learn new interconnections between systems and release the carefully safeguarded data to increasingly more users.
+Executives may lead different, more diverse teams serving multiple purposes.
+Each employee will be increasingly more responsible for understanding their role and piece in the great machine of the modern enterprise.

 What are your thoughts?

-At o9 Solutions we believe in a collaborative transformation of people, process, and technology in one simultaneous effort.
-If you’re considering a change on your team, we’d be happy to learn more about your goals and challenges, and share our opinion on a best path forward.
+At o9 Solutions, we believe in a collaborative transformation of people, processes, and technology in one simultaneous effort.
+If you’re considering a change on your team, we’d be happy to learn more about your goals and challenges and share our opinion on the best path forward.